bytefish/bytefish.de/blog/blazor_wasm_cookie_authentication.md

 }
 ```

-You can the open your Browsers Developer Tools and see, that an (encrypted) Cookie has been created.
+You can then open your Browsers Developer Tools and see, that an (encrypted) Cookie has been created.

 <div style="display:flex; align-items:center; justify-content:center;margin-bottom:15px;">
     <a href="/static/images/blog/blazor_wasm_cookie_authentication/developer_tools_auth_cookie.jpg">